-Selection of Broker-Dealers; Order Placement
+Selection of Broker-Dealers: Order Placement

-Subject to the overall review of the Fund's Board, the Adviser is responsible for decisions to buy and sell securities and other portfolio holdings of the Fund, for selecting the broker or dealer to be used and for negotiating any commission rates paid.
+Subject to the overall review of the Board, Impact Shares is responsible for decisions to buy and sell securities and other portfolio holdings of the NAACP ETF, and is responsible for selecting the brokers or dealers to be used and for negotiating any commission rates paid.
+Subject to the overall review of the Board, Toroso is responsible for decisions to buy and sell securities and other portfolio holdings of the YWCA ETF and is responsible for selecting the broker or dealer to be used and for negotiating any commission rates paid.
+Subject to the overall review of the Board, CCM is responsible for decisions to buy and sell securities and other portfolio holdings of the Affordable Housing ETF, and is responsible for selecting the broker or dealer to be used and for negotiating any commission rates paid.
 In underwritten offerings, securities usually are purchased at a fixed price that includes an amount of compensation to the underwriter, generally referred to as the underwriter's concession or discount.
 On occasion, certain money market instruments may be purchased directly from an issuer, in which case no commissions or discounts are paid.

-The Adviser and its affiliates may manage other accounts that invest in Fund investments.
-Although investment decisions for the Fund are made independently from those of such other accounts, investments of the type the Fund may make also may be made on behalf of such other accounts.
-When the Fund and one or more other accounts are prepared to invest in, or desires to dispose of, the same investment, available investments or opportunities for each are allocated in a manner believed by the Adviser to be equitable over time.
-The Adviser may (but is not obligated to) aggregate orders, which may include orders for accounts in which the Adviser or its affiliates have an interest, to purchase and sell securities to obtain favorable execution or lower brokerage commissions, to the extent permitted by applicable laws and regulations.
-Although the Adviser believes that, over time, the potential benefits of participating in volume transactions and negotiating lower transaction costs should benefit all participating accounts, in some cases these activities may adversely affect the price paid or received or the size of the position obtained by or disposed of for the Fund.
-Where trades are aggregated, the investments or proceeds, as well as the expenses incurred, will be allocated by the Adviser in a manner designed to be equitable and consistent with the Adviser's fiduciary duty to the Fund and its other clients (including its duty to seek to obtain best execution of client trades).
+Toroso, Impact Shares, CCM and their affiliates may manage other accounts that invest in Funds' investments.
+Although investment decisions for the Funds are made independently from those of such other accounts, investments of the type the Funds may make also may be made on behalf of such other accounts.
+When the Funds and one or more other accounts are prepared to invest in, or desires to dispose of, the same investment, available investments or opportunities for each are allocated in a manner believed by Toroso, Impact Shares or CCM (as the case may be) to be equitable over time.
+Toroso, Impact Shares and CCM may (but are not obligated to) aggregate orders, which may include orders for accounts in which Toroso, Impact Shares, or their affiliates have an interest, to purchase and sell securities to obtain favorable execution or lower brokerage commissions, to the extent permitted by applicable laws and regulations.
+Although Toroso, Impact Shares and CCM believe that, over time, the potential benefits of participating in volume transactions and negotiating lower transaction costs should benefit all participating accounts, in some cases these activities may adversely affect the price paid or received or the size of the position obtained by or disposed of for the Funds.
+Where trades are aggregated, the investments or proceeds, as well as the expenses incurred, will be allocated by Toroso, Impact Shares or CCM (as the case may be) in a manner designed to be equitable and consistent with their fiduciary duty to the Funds and their other clients (including its duty to seek to obtain best execution of client trades).